blaziq/eoepca-lps/resource/registration/02-configure.md

-Before proceeding with the Resouce Discovery building block deployment, we need first to configure it.
-We can do it with the configuration script `configure-resource-discovery.sh` provided in the EOEPCA dployment guide.
+Before proceeding with the Resouce Registration building block deployment, we need first to configure it.
+We can do it with the configuration script `configure-resource-registration.sh` provided in the EOEPCA dployment guide.

 ```
 bash configure-resource-registration.sh